mostlygeek/llama-swap/README.md

 ## Systemd Unit Files

-Use this unit file to start llama-swap on boot
+Use this unit file to start llama-swap on boot.
+This is only tested on Ubuntu.

 `/etc/systemd/system/llama-swap.service`
 ```